 And that’s where I ended up.

 I admit that in my case there is some degree of luck.
 I happened to be in the right place just as opportunity opened with the right experience and skillset and enough free time to take advantage of it.
 It suits me.
 It’s not easy.
 Really it’s not.
 It sometimes (often) takes 14 to 18 hour days, research, writing, swearing at the screen, it can be incredibly frustrating at times for reasons you never imagine or anticipate.
 It requires constant attention, a constant presence, and everything becomes grist for the mill, making much of your life public – something that is often less than thrilling to your spouse.

 And it is … writing.

 I’ve had a number of critics sneer at me, you’re not a real writer!
 Well, okay.
 Fair enough.
-I’m not particularly put out by that and I’m willing to go with whatever description you want to call it.
+I'd point out that I am published in the traditional fashion, and I even got paid a considerable amount for it.
+But, I’m not particularly put out by my critics and I’m willing to go with whatever description you want to call it.
 Sincerely.

 But what do you call it?